buomsoo-kim/buomsoo-kim.github.io/_posts/2020-04-19-Attention-mechanism-17.md.md

 \end{equation}

 Finally, we have gone through all of the key building blocks of Transformer.
 Now you would be in a better position to understand the architecture of Transformer outlined in below figure by [Vaswani et al. (2017)](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).
-It is not required to entirely understand the mathematics and details of each mechanism (even I *cannot*), but good to have a general idea of how the network works.
+It is not required to entirely understand the mathematics and details of each mechanism (at least I can't, to be honest), but good to have a general idea of how the network works.

 <p align = "center">
 <img src ="/data/images/2020-04-19/1.PNG" width = "300px" class="center">